K–8 Curriculum

 - Math – Saxon (Course 2)

-Music: Students take part in at least one musical production every other year.
+Music: In addition to music class, students may choose to participate in band, choir, or handbell groups.
+Students take part in annual Christmas programs and concerts, at least one musical production every other year.

 Science: Science Fair is a major component of the Science curriculum.
-Top projects from the school are entered in the Greater Kansas City Science Fair held at Union Station.
+Top projects from the school are entered in the Greater Kansas City Science and Engineering Fair held at Union Station.

 Math: Seventh grade students study Math based on their proficiency level.